Last updated on August 23rd, 2023 at 01:18 pm

 Wales, like Scotland, was not a unified political entity in the early Middle Ages.
 It consisted of a number of kingdoms, the largest of which were Gwynedd in the north west, Deheubarth in the south west and Powys in between the two.
 It was ruled by kings and chieftains, who variously fought each other and whoever happened to be running England.
-The Normans seized territory where they could, but didn’t have it all their own way; in 1136, the Welsh crushingly defeated a Norman army at Crug Mawr (near Cardigan in case you needed to check).
+The Normans seized territory where they could, but didn’t have it all their own way; in 1136, the Welsh crushingly defeated a Norman army at Crug Mawr, near Cardigan.

-Along the lands between England and Wales, straddling the old boundary of Offa’s 8th century Dyke, ruled the Marcher Lords.
-With principle bases in Chester, Shrewsbury and Hereford, the Marcher Lords were appointed by William the Conqueror with enormous powers to do virtually what they liked.
+Along the lands between England and Wales, straddling the old 8th century Mercian boundary of Offa’s Dyke, ruled the Marcher Lords.
+With principal bases in Chester, Shrewsbury and Hereford, the Marcher Lords were appointed by William the Conqueror, who gave them enormous powers to do virtually what they liked.
 So they did.
-Among other things, they built a large number of castles and the area remains today a veritable feast for any castle-lover.
+Among other things, they built a large number of castles, and the area remains today a veritable feast for any castle-lover.

-Edward reinforced English domination through a network of impressive castles – which are still imposing today.
-In 1301, he generously decided to give Wales their own prince again – his eldest son, the slightly damp Edward (see How Scotland was born), became the first (English) Prince of Wales.
+Edward reinforced English domination through a network of impressive castles – which are still imposing, even today.
+In 1301, he generously decided to give Wales their own prince again – his eldest son, Edward, became the first (English) Prince of Wales.
 I bet that brought a welcome in the valleys.